ksentak/eagles-api/README.md

 ## Roster Update Script

-To update roster information:
+To update the roster information, run the following command:

 ```bash
 $ npm run updateRoster
 ```

-## Running the app
+## Running the App

+To run the app, use the following commands:

 ```bash
 # development